Manure Management on Organic Farms

 Liquid or slurry manure application equipment comes in various types including broadcast spreaders, trailing hose spreaders, shallow disk injection, and chisel (knife) injection with sweeps.

 These combine a tractor and a tanker with a liquid manure spreading device at the rear.
-The liquid manure is forced under pressure through a discharge nozzle, onto an inclined splash plate to increase the sideways spread (See Figure 10.5).
+The liquid manure is forced under pressure through a discharge nozzle, onto an inclined splash plate to increase the sideways spread.

 Trailing Hose Spreaders

-In a trailing hose system, manure is pumped from the tank through a chopper/distributor manifold to a series of hanging or trailing pipes attached to a boom (See Figure 10.6).
+In a trailing hose system, manure is pumped from the tank through a chopper/distributor manifold to a series of hanging or trailing pipes attached to a boom.
 The hoses are dragged along the surface and lay manure in bands along the soil just below the crop canopy.
+The width of a band spreader is typically 40 feet (12 m), with about 12 inches (30 cm) between bands.

 Shallow Disk Injection